Verifiable Credentials (VCs)

 val credentialId = wallet.store(issuedCredential)

-**Outcome:** Persists the credential in a wallet so it can be queried, organised, and presented later.
+**Outcome:** Persists the credential in a wallet so it can be queried, organized, and presented later.

 3. Presentation